I-TRAIN

 Contact us by submitting a ticket to the ALMA HelpDesk (Department "General Queries") if you wish to provide your feedback on I-TRAIN.

-Upcoming and current training sessions
+Upcoming, current, and most recent training sessions

-Access or subscribe to the calendar of sessions at [calendar URL][iCal address
+Access or subscribe to the calendar of sessions at [calendar URL][iCal address]

-Training session Description
+Training session | Description |

 Past training sessions